Theatre Twyford Development

 We are seeking additional funding for this project

-The Grant Funding will enable us to build the theatre building, but additional funds are required to complete the fitout (seating, equipment etc).Donate Now
+The Grant Funding will enable us to build the theatre building, but additional funds will enable us to complete the fitout as well as bring the hall up to the same technical standard.Donate Now